 After the colostrum replacer, you can move on to the milk replacer.

 The first thing to do is to ensure that the milk replacer you’re using is suitable for newborn lambs.

-Depending on breed and birthweight, a typical regime would be to give the lamb minimum 0.5L for small lambs up to 1L for larger lambs of prepared milk replacer split into four to five feeds on days 1, 2 and 3.
+Depending on breed and birthweight, a typical regime would be to give the lamb a minimum of 0.5L for small lambs up to 1L for larger lambs of prepared milk replacer split into four to five feeds on days 1, 2, and 3.